 Although the demonstration is dramatic, it is merely a sales tool.
 Most foods are not as highly alkaline as baking soda, and seldom—if ever—would you cook in baking soda.
 But still, stainless steel is a top choice for cookware material.”

 The cooking surfaces of your cookware is important in determining how much metal leaches into your food.
 Acidic and alkaline foods will increase the leaching for certain types of cookware.
-Stainless steel is considered the best cooking surface and is typically used in waterless cookware.
+Stainless steel is considered a great cooking surface and is typically used in waterless cookware.
+Many experts believe that titanium cookware, however, is best because it does not react with the food while cooking.
+High quality titanium cookware is proven to be a cancer prevention method.
+(You will invest a little more money, but well worth it!).